-Students are recognized as High-Ability Learners if they meet one of three criteria: earning a ranking of the 95th percentile or higher for Math, Reading, Language Usage, or Science tests on the MAP assessments; earning a composite score of 25 or above on the ACT Test; earning a Cumulative GPA at the end of their first semester of their 10th grade year of 3.5 or above along with written recommendation from at least 3 teachers.
+Students are recognized as High-Ability Learners if they meet one of three criteria: earning a ranking of the 95th percentile or higher for Math, Reading, Language Usage, or Science tests on the MAP assessments; earning a composite score of 25 or above on the ACT Test; earning a Cumulative GPA at the end of their first semester of their 10th grade year of 3.8.
 Students will be recognized as high-ability at the completion of each round of testing and/or semester.
-For those that qualify as HAL based on GPA and teacher recommendation, the student must maintain their 3.5 average to remain eligible at the conclusion of each semester.
+For those who qualify as HAL based on GPA, the student must maintain their 3.8 average to remain eligible at the conclusion of each semester.

 Membership on the High-Ability Student Roll is a privilege and is subject to administrative action if necessary.